Automatic balancing valve: Control-valve selection

 was based on a constant pressure and a constant Kv, delivering a constant flow.
 However, as areas of the variable-flow system closed down the differential pressure increased, stepping up the delivery flow and causing overflow in the open circuits.

 Overflow in a circuit is costly.
-Unfortunately, traditional control valves make it inevitable.
+Traditional control valves make it inevitable.
 As we size a control valve, the Kv calculated almost certainly will not match the Kv of the nearest appropriate valve.
 For example, a Kv calculation of 4.5 m3/h would most likely lead to the selection of a valve with a Kv = 6.3 m3/h.
 This means the valve is capable of delivering 40% more flow than required.
 As pressure increases in our variable flow system, our valve will deliver this extra pressure flow.

 This excess flow will cause the temperature to over-shoot the set-point.
 Once the room sensor has detected this overflow it will close the actuator, causing a sharp drop in flow.
 The process will repeat itself in a phenomenon described as "hunting".